vermaashish20/Heat-Wave-SMS-Alert/README.md

 - `to`: Phone number to send the SMS to.
 - `message`: Message content for the SMS.

-## Disclaimer
-- **Sensitive Information**: Do not hardcode sensitive information like Twilio credentials or phone numbers in your code.
-Use environment variables for added security.
-- **Data Privacy**: Ensure that phone numbers and temperature data are handled in compliance with data protection regulations.

----

 Enjoy using the Heatwave Detection and Notification System!
 ```